Cyclooxygenase-2: Clinical significance

 COX-2 expression was found in human idiopathic epiretinal membranes.
 Cyclooxygenases blocking by lornoxicam in acute stage of inflammation reduced the frequency of membrane formation by 43% in the dispase model of PVR and by 31% in the concanavalin one.
 Lornoxicam not only normalized the expression of cyclooxygenases in both models of PVR, but also neutralized the changes of the retina and the choroid thickness caused by the injection of pro-inflammatory agents.
 These facts underline the importance of cyclooxygenases and prostaglandins in the development of PVR.

 PTGS2 gene upregulation has also been linked with multiple stages of human reproduction.
 Presence of gene is found in the chorionic plate, in the amnion epithelium, syncytiotrophoblasts, villous fibroblasts, chorionic trophoblasts, amniotic trophoblasts, as well as the basal plate of the placenta, in the decidual cells and extravillous cytotrophoblasts.
 During the process of chorioamnionitis/deciduitis, the upregulation of PTGS2 in the amnion and choriodecidua is one of three limited effects of inflammation in the uterus.
 Increased expression of the PTGS2 gene in the fetal membranes is connected to the presence of inflammation, causing uterine prostaglandin gene expression and immunolocalization of prostaglandin pathway proteins in chorionic trophoblast cells and adjacent decidua, or choriodecidua.
 PTGS2 is linked with the inflammatory system and has been observed in inflammatory leukocytes.
 It has been noted that there is a positive correlation with PTGS2 expression in the amnion during spontaneous labour and was discovered to have increased expression with gestational age following the presence of labour with no change observed in amnion and choriodecidua during either preterm or term labour.
 Additionally, oxytocin stimulates the expression of PTGS2 in myometrial cells.

 The mutant allele PTGS2 5939C carriers among the Han Chinese population have been shown to have a higher risk of gastric cancer.
 In addition, a connection was found between Helicobacter pylori infection and the presence of the 5939C allele.

+During an ischemic stroke, the deprivation of oxygen and glucose triggers a cascade of inflammatory responses, leading to increased COX-2 expression, particularly in neurons, glial cells, and endothelial cells.
+This upregulation contributes to the production of pro-inflammatory prostaglandins such as PGE2, which exacerbates neuronal damage by promoting excitotoxicity, oxidative stress, and apoptosis.
+Additionally, COX-2-derived prostaglandins can impair the integrity of the BBB, allowing peripheral immune cells and inflammatory mediators to infiltrate the brain, further worsening cerebral injury.